 Inversion: Shelling Guardian's Cannon Strike, if upgraded, will cost more MP but can reload all of his ammo upon use.

 Deadly Chaser's Rumble Shot if upgraded will not use MP at all, but it'll cost 2 ammo instead.

-Fury Guardian's Steel Edge, if upgraded, costs no bullets at all.
+A variant: Fury Guardian's Steel Edge, if upgraded, costs no bullets at all.

 Another one of Shelling Guardian's skills somewhat overlaps with the Stance System above - you can fire 2 shots from both sides your cannon as much as the time allows you to, as well as tanking damage, but you're forced to walk slowly.

-One of his skills as Shooting Guardian makes his shots deal Critical Hits more often.
+One of his skills as Shooting Guardian makes his attacks deal Critical Hits more often.
 This move can buff allies in range as well.
 He can also randomly do double damage (separate, but overlaps with the critical hit chance) with his gunshots while in said mode.